 For anyone looking for free call center software, Bitrix24 is currently one of the best options available on the market.
 The software is available both as an on-premise or cloud solution.
 It comes with a mobile app for Android and iOS devices, so users can manage their calls on-the-go.

 Bitrix24 is a solid option for users looking for free software.
 It has an IVR system, and it allows for free inbound calls—if we don’t count toll-free numbers.
-Additionally, the software comes with a detailed call history feature and helps collect a great amount of user data thanks to the built-in CRM functionality.
+Additionally, the software comes with a detailed call history feature and helps collect a great amount of user data thanks to the built-in CRM software.
 If we ran a quick call center software comparison, Bitrix24 would come out on top based on the feature set it offers with its free version.

 When it comes to Bitrix24’s price tag, the software has paid plans for those who want more advanced call center features.
 There are two special plans, namely CRM+ and Project+, both of which have a monthly fee of $55.20 when billed annually.
 Apart from the special plans, Bitrix24 also offers two business plans: the Standard and the Professional plan.
 The Standard plan is categorized as an advanced business tool suite at $79.20 per month, whereas the Professional plan, or the unlimited business tool suite, is priced at $159.20 per month, of course, with a yearly subscription.